What You Need to Know About Cape Town

 Situated within Table Mountain National Park, Cape Point provides the peninsula with a mountainous view worthy of the region’s majesty.
 With a nature reserve situated within the park, you don’t need to leave the Cape to see creatures in their natural habitat.
 You’re almost certain to come across the notorious chacma baboons (please do not feed them), but you may also see eland and bontebok (two species of antelope), or even the rare mountain zebra.
 A large variety of birds are also regular visitors to the park, including sunbirds, black eagles, ostrich, and ocean-going species such as albatross and cormorant.

+Cape Town has a restaurant to suit every mood, every budget, every craving.
 The city’s restored narrow streets, art galleries and parliament buildings provide South Africa‘s legislative capital with a bustling hub worthy of the continent’s most culturally diverse population.
 And for evidence of its diversity, look no further than Cape Town’s restaurant scene, where foodies can find just about any cuisine their heart desires.